Ten Things I Like About... Podcast

 This podcast will focus ten, ten minute episodes on different animals and their amazing characteristics.
 Please join me on this extraordinary journey, you won’t regret it.

-This episode continues tarantulas and the fourth thing I like about these eight-legged wonders is how they hunt!
+This episode continues caecilians and the eighth thing I like about these amazing amphibians is how they defend themselves.

 If you're enjoying this podcast please recommend me to friends and family and take a moment to give me a rating on whatever platform your listening.
 It will help me reach more listeners and give the animals I talk about an even better chance at change.

-Join me next week for another thing I like about tarantulas!
+Join me next week for another thing I like about caecilians!

 (Piano Music plays)